-A recent report revealed that there are errors in as many as 80 percent of all medical bills.
-That amounts to around $125 billion in lost profits for American medical practices.
+A recent report revealed that there are errors in as many as 30 – 40 percent of all medical bills.
+That amounts to around $125 billion in lost profits for American medical practices around the country.
 When your practice bills in-house, it’s vital to spot such mistakes quickly.
 Knowing the reasons behind those mistakes is also key to fixing them and keeping them from happening again.
 With this in mind, here are two reasons why you need a better medical billing solution for your practice.

 Why Is Medical Billing an Issue?

 Medical practices cannot operate without adequate cash flow.
 The only way to keep money flowing in is to manage the billing system properly.
 Without a speedy and streamlined system of invoicing, practices cannot receive payments on time.
 Insurers are more likely to reject claims and patients are likely to avoid their payment responsibilities.
 As a result, delays occur, and cash flow dries up.
 It’s no wonder so many practices are struggling to cope.